BrianHHough/POAPDAOVisualizer/README.md

 - Data Layer / API: The Graph Protocol + GraphQL
 - Back-End: Ethers.js (Web3 API) + Solidity (Smart Contracts) + Moralis (Web3 Database + Hooks)
 - Blockchain: xDai (Gnosis) Chain + POAP (Proof of Attendance Protocol)

+The app leverages NEXTjs with TypeScript hard-typing for the front-end framework, a Data Layer / API using the Graph Protocol + GraphQL and Covalent, the back-end leverages the Ethers.js (Web3 API), and Moralis (Web3 Database + Hooks), and reads data from the xDai (Gnosis) Chain, Ethereum mainnet, and the POAP (Proof of Attendance Protocol) chain.

 # Getting Started